ethz-asl/wavemap/README.md

 #### Your own dataset
 The basic requirements for running wavemap are:
 1. an odometry source, and
-2. a source of dense depth or 3D LiDAR data data.
+2. a source of dense depth or 3D LiDAR data, as either depth images or point clouds.

 *More instructions coming soon*